mirkobunse/julia-docker-base/README.md

   [official Julia manual](https://docs.julialang.org/en/v0.6/manual/packages/#Requirements-Specification-1).
 - `setup.jl` performs any additional steps, like cloning un-registered packages.

-Each of these files can be empty, but must be present in the build context.
+You can omit any of the files in your julia-docker-base directory.
 Take a look at the `example` directory of this repository to see how it works.

       make example